john-friedman/Personal-CV/readme.md

 ### Coding Experience

+#### Worked on a data pipeline to convert Federal register data in raw/typed form into a cleaned dataset.
+Languages: R

+Quick Desc: We had a csv file that contained columns such as 'raw data' (the raw ocr data), and then columns that had been manually typed up/extracted using someone else's parser.
+It was not given which observations had been typed/parsed.

+This turned out to be a surprisingly difficult problem because the raw ocr data was very messy.
+I actually did not complete the parser as I found a large scale systematic error in the data, and was told that future input data would be typed only.
+The typed data cleaning pipeline was completed sucessfully.

+Useful experience:
+* Regex.
+Writing long strings of Regex rules.
+Learning that look-behinds are often unsupported.
+* OCR.
+Specifically, OCR on numbers (such as salary data) should be done carefully so as to avoid errors like the 'footnote error'.
+Essentially, a footnote in front of a number may be read as part of that number.

 #### Created a data pipeline to detemine if observations of a civil servant in a civil servant dataset were the same based on name and some additional information.
 (March 25th-Present)
 Languages: R